dask/dask/docs/source/dataframe.rst

 By default ``dask.dataframe`` uses the multi-threaded scheduler.
-This exposes some parallelism when pandas or the underlying numpy operations release the global interpreter lock, or GIL.
+This exposes some parallelism when pandas or the underlying numpy operations release the global interpreter lock (GIL).
 Generally pandas is more GIL bound than NumPy, so multi-core speed-ups are not as pronounced for ``dask.dataframe`` as they are for ``dask.array``.
 This is changing, and the pandas development team is actively working on releasing the GIL.